What is Introduction to Customer Discovery?

 - Complete all assignments including the pre-course work

-- Utilize and upload information into the software tool: LaunchPad Central
+- Utilize and upload information into Google Sites

 The Customer Discovery Fund is available to U-M College of Engineering faculty, researchers and PhD students who are looking to attend a commercialization training program focused on identifying a specific commercial market where a technology addresses a significant need.
 Teams will receive ~$2,000 to put toward travel expenses and customer discovery associated with this program.